 It consists of only 12 units, described by the lodge as 'luxury tented chalets'.

-The interiors of the chalets are casual and comfortable, without being ostentatious.
-The en suite bathrooms, though attached to the tent, are outside of it and constructed within the surrounding rocks together with local materials.
+The interiors of the chalets at the Erongo Wilderness Lodge are casual and comfortable, without being ostentatious.
+The en-suite bathrooms, though attached to the tent, are outside of it and constructed within the surrounding rocks together with local materials.
 It is part of the special experience of this lodge that you get to take a shower or brush your teeth while at the same time appreciating the nature all around.

 Back from our gin and tonic sundowners excursion, and freshened up, we made our way to dinner.
-Here it is served on an outside wooden deck, the many stars overhead providing most of the companionable lighting.
+At the Erongo Wilderness Lodge dinner is served on an outside wooden deck, the many stars overhead providing most of the companionable lighting.

 The food itself is amazing.
-We have, amongst other things, the best piece of local game meat of the entire trip - a delicious oryx fillet in red wine.
-Followed by an amarula chocolate mousse for dessert that has us practically licking our plates.
+We had, amongst other things, the best piece of local game meat of the entire trip - a delicious oryx fillet in red wine.
+Followed by an amarula chocolate mousse for dessert that had us practically licking our plates.
 All served up by the graciously hospitable staff.

 Like everything else at this authentic lodge, it feels locally sourced, individually put together, attentively prepared.

 Breakfast also comes with a show.
 The restaurant overlooks a waterhole, and at this time of the day it is frequented by the resident baboons, as well as the odd buck.
 And outside our window some of the local bird species and the odd dassie dash in and out, attracted by the seeds the staff have put out for them.

 We leave the lodge not long after, and as with much of this 7 day Namibian trip, we leave another tiny part of ourselves fondly behind at the Erongo Wilderness Lodge.
 It has been another singular experience, and one we will carry with us for the rest of our lives.